MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`dockerfilePath`** - **Dockerfile path**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Relative path to the Dockerfile in the provided application source that should be used to build the image that is then pushed to ACR and deployed to the Container App.
+Relative path (_without file prefixes (see the following [Examples](#examples)) to the Dockerfile in the provided application source that should be used to build the image that is then pushed to ACR and deployed to the Container App.
 If not provided, this task will check if there is a file named 'Dockerfile' at the root of the provided application source and use that to build the image.
 Otherwise, the Oryx++ Builder will be used to create the image.
 <!-- :::editable-content-end::: -->
 <br>